When Pay Per Click Advertising Goes Wrong

 The first change we made

-We added a ton of phrases to their negative keyword list.
-Phrases that we don’t want people to be shown the ad when they’re searching for these terms.
-All phrases that had been used, clicked upon, and cost the company money in the past year.
+Phrases for which we don’t want people shown the ad when they’re searching for these terms.
+All those phrases that had been used, clicked upon, and cost the company money in the past year.

-This business would have likely still used this $27,000 for the AdWords campaigns – and, since pay per click advertising campaigns run until your budget runs out, the budget would not have run out from unwanted clicks.
-This budget would have been more likely spent showing their ads to people who actually were interested in their product or service.
+Most likely though, since they had already budgeted this amount to be spent on their pay-per-click ads, they likely would have continued using this amount for their AdWords campaigns – and, since pay per click advertising campaigns run until your budget runs out, the budget would not have run out from unwanted clicks.

 (How do you ship those?
 Can’t the demon get out, because it’s, like, a demon?)